ArneCL/BlogPosts/swift-ios-segues.md

 This says for the identifier `segue1` which we named above, cast the UIViewController to `SomeViewController`, the name of our destination view controller.

 Then set a property on that view controller, named simply via `var someValue = "blar"` for example in your destination controller.

+Note, as soon as you have `detailVC` in the example above, the view controller will be initialised and visible on the screen.